-For problems of limited financing and limited availability of equipment, we recommend using this report to secure low-cost financing and other financial resources for distributed solar systems-both solar water heaters and solar PV.
-Concessional loans, loan guarantees, and grants for project preparations would be the main financial tools possible;

-- To help solve limited institutional capabilities, we recommend strengthening the capabilities of the Electrical Inspector's Office, and securing funding for further studies and reforms-such as a COSS, or broader power sector reform matters; - To help increase skills for renewables in the country, we recommend including an O&M component (even short) when procuring a specialized contractor, and checking whether requirements for a wireman's and plumber's licence are appropriate for small PV and wind systems, and for solar water heating, respectively; and - To help enhance information and awareness, we recommend further assessing the quantity and quality of wind and waste resources; and considering external certifications for installers of solar water heaters and solar PV systems.
+- For problems of limited financing and limited availability of equipment, we recommend using this report to secure low-cost financing and other financial resources for distributed solar systems-both solar water heaters and solar PV.
+Loan guarantees, concessional loans, and grants for project preparation would be the main financial tools available - To help solve limited institutional capabilities, we recommend strengthening the capabilities of the Electrical Inspector's Office, and securing funding for further studies and reforms-such as a COSS, or broader power sector reform matters - To help increase skills for renewables in the country, we recommend including an O&M component (even a short one) when procuring a specialized contractor, and checking whether any rules related to electrical wiring and installation are appropriate for distributed renewable energy (for example, rules in any licence arrangements and in the Electrical Code that Anguilla follows) - To help enhance information and awareness, we recommend: - further assessing the quantity and quality of wind and waste resources - adopting external certifications for installers of solar water heaters, solar PV, and other renewable energy systems.